SchweizerischeBundesbahnen/journey-service/User-Registration-Process.md

 For detailed information on getting around on the developer-site, please read the available information in section **Finding your way around on the developer site***  carefully.

 ### Step 3: Submitting the questionnaire to SBB
-When the questionnaire is finalized, please *convert it into a PDF* and send it to journey-service@sbb.ch with the title *“New Consumer Registration request- <YOUR APPLICATION NAME>”*.
+When the questionnaire is finalized, please *convert it into a PDF* and send it to journey-service@sbb.ch with the title *New Consumer Registration request- <YOUR APPLICATION NAME>*.

 ### Step 4: Wait for the final approval by SBB
 It might take some time to validate and decide access for Journey-Service on our side (max.
 2 weeks).
 We will communicate asap and inform you about further steps that need to be taken to go live with Journey-Service.